 Finalists are advised that not all institutions may accept academic credit from another institution.
 Finalists should work with the study abroad office or office of the registrar at their home institutions to determine the procedures for transferring academic credit for CLS Spark.
-In many cases, it is important to do this before the start of CLS Spark.
+Participants are strongly advised to do this before the start of CLS Spark.